confluentinc/learn-building-flink-applications-in-java-exercises/README.md

 ## Requirements

-- Java 11
+- Java 21
-	- Flink does not currently support anything newer than Java 11.
-The code in the repo assumes that you are using Java 11.
+	- Flink 2.1.1 requires a minimum of Java 11 and has support for Java 21.
+The code in this repo has been upgraded to use Java 21.
 - A Java development environment.
-- A Flink installation.
+- A Flink 2.1.1 installation.
 - A Confluent Cloud account.

 ## Repo Structure